peteli3/cs5220-HW1/readme.txt

 gcc -o mystery-valentine mystery-valentine.c

-Notice that you get a file named a.out; please submit this file (1) in the tarball.
+Notice compilation creates a new file named mystery-valentine.
 You may run mystery-valentine with the command:

 ./mystery-valentine